cerisara/mousetodon/README.md

 Contrary to other apps, building Mousetodon is very simple, because my objective is to be able to build it even from within an android device itself !
-So you don't need heavy IDE like Virtual Studio, nor even internet connections, as the few dependencies are in git.
+So you don't need heavy IDE like Virtual Studio, nor even internet connections, as there's no external dependencies.
-You just need the Java JDK, an Android SDK and the good old ANT build system (which I will soon complement by a simple script).
+You just need the Java JDK, an Android SDK and the good old ANT build system.
+You will soon not need ANT any more as I plan to commit a shell compilation script.

 After cloning, you should fix the file *local.properties* and just type:
 ```